If your teeth are wonky, yellow, misshapen or missing altogether, various cosmetic dentistry treatments can help restore your confidence.

 Keep in mind that a higher price doesn't necessarily mean better quality treatment.
 But at the same time, you don't want a dentist who cuts corners just to offer the lowest prices.

 Obtain a few quotes from different dentists in your area so you can get an idea of prices before you commit to anything.
-Be clear on what is included in each quote so you can compare like-for-like; also check how long the work is guaranteed for.
+When you are paying for cosmetic dental work, it helps to take the mindset of a consumer rather than a patient.
+Be clear on what is included in each quote so you can compare like-for-like; also check how long the work is guaranteed.

 Experience and reputation